 Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 Getting to know someone, particularly over a call, can be daunting.
-In the case of lead qualification, it’s necessary to build trusted relationships with prospects so that you can get to know them and introduce them to your business.
-But, it’s challenging to pick up the phone and call a stranger, and you want to leave a good impression, so where do you start?
-Properly prepare for your all-important conversations and put your best foot forward by discovering this 7 step sales discovery call structure to effectively qualify or disqualify prospects.
+In the case of lead qualification, it’s necessary to build trusted relationships with prospects to get to know them and introduce them to your business.
+But it’s challenging to pick up the phone and call a stranger, and you want to leave a good impression, so where do you start?
+Properly prepare for your all-important conversations and put your best foot forward by discovering this 7-step sales discovery call structure to qualify or disqualify prospects effectively.

 What is a Discovery Call in Sales?

 A discovery call in sales is the first interaction or conversation with a prospect after showing interest in your solution.
-Therefore, it is the best opportunity to get to know the customer and gauge their interest in your business, which will either help you qualify or disqualify them as a prospect.
-In simple terms, the sales discovery call is a two-way conversation where sales reps vet prospects to identify whether the product or service matches their needs.
+Therefore, it is the best opportunity to get to know the customer and gauge their interest in your business, which will help you qualify or disqualify them as prospects.
+The sales discovery call is a two-way conversation where sales reps vet prospects to identify whether the product or service matches their needs.

 By the end of a sales discovery call, sales reps should know: